ekedonald/Implementing-CICD-Pipeline-for-Terraform-using-Jenkins/README.md

 * `/bin/bash`: This command is used execute commadns inside the container.
 In this case, it's launching an interactive Bash shell within the specified container.

 So when you run this command, Docker will do the following:
+* Use the `exec` command to execute a command in a running container.
+* Use the `-it` flag to make the interaction with the container interactive.
+* Specify the Container ID or Name.
+* Specify the command to execute inside the container which is `/bin/bash`.

 5. Retrieve the initial Jenkins admin password using the command shown below: